loophp/collection/docs/pages/installation.rst

 Installation
 ============

-The easiest way to install it is through Composer_
+The easiest way to install it is through Composer_:

 .. code-block:: bash